robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <number_person>{{NUMBER_PERSON}}</number_person>
    <dietary>{{DIETARY}}</dietary>

-4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type, recipe_type, and dietary with a unique flavor profile and texture that perfectly balances the five tastes.
+3. Develop a unique recipe based on the cuisine_type, dish_type, meal_type, recipe_type, and dietary with a unique flavor profile.
+A dish that achieves harmony across multiple dimensions - flavor, texture, temperature, and emotional resonance.
+It balances contrasting elements like sweet and savory, crispy and tender, or rich and bright, creating complexity without confusion.
 Simulate a debate between three opposing Chef de Cuisine who belong to the top 0.1% and synthesize their views.
 The recipe should include:
    - A creative name for the dish.
 Absolutely do not use these words "infused, harmony, sphere".
+   - A 100 word description of the {{CUISINE_TYPE}}.
    - Ensure every component of the dish type is present.
 Reflect what these components are before developing the recipe.
-   - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius).
+   - Complete Ingredient List.
+All ingredients are listed in order of use, with precise quantities and specifications (like "large yellow onion" rather than just "onion").
+It notes when ingredients should be at room temperature or pre-prepped.
+Use the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.
 You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.

-5. Write detailed step-by-step instructions for preparing the recipe.
+4. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
-   - Detailed and clear
-   - Easy to understand
-   - Include any alternative techniques that can be used to achieve similar results
-   - Provide estimated time for each step
+   - Clarity and Precision.
+Every instruction is unambiguous.
+Measurements are exact, cooking times specific, and techniques explained in simple terms.
+It assumes an appropriate skill level without being condescending or overly complex.
+   - Helpful Context.
+The recipe explains the "why" behind key steps - why you rest dough, why you don't overmix batter, or what you're looking for when something is "done."
+It includes visual and sensory cues alongside time estimates.
+   - Logical Structure.
+Steps flow in a sensible sequence, with prep work outlined upfront.
+It tells you when to start preheating the oven or when multiple things should happen simultaneously.
+   - Realistic Expectations.
+Total time is accurate, including prep time.
+Difficulty level is honestly assessed.
+The recipe accounts for common variables like different stove temperatures or ingredient variations.
+   - Troubleshooting Guidance.
+It anticipates potential problems and offers solutions.
+What if your sauce breaks?
+How do you know if you've kneaded enough?
+What does "golden brown" actually look like?
+   - Scalability and Flexibility.
+The recipe indicates how easily it doubles or halves, suggests substitutions for common ingredients, and notes which steps can be done ahead.

-6. Include the following additional information:
+5. Include the following additional information:
    - Special cooking techniques used in the recipe
    - Optional mixed spice blends that complement the dish
    - Optional flavor boosters to elevate the dish's flavor profile

-7. Provide nutrition facts for the recipe, including:
+6. Provide nutrition facts for the recipe, including:
    - Breakdown of calories, carbs, fat, fiber, protein, and vitamins per serving
    - Total number of calories per serving